krzysiekkosior/hand-over-app/README.md

-# Oddam w dobre ręce
+# Oddam w dobre ręce / Hand Over App

-This application gives user opportunity to hand over unnecessary stuff to trusted institutions.
+This application gives user opportunity to hand over unneeded stuff to trusted institutions.

-*In progress.
-Project started 03.11.2020*
+Create an account and activate it by e-mail verification.
+Pick what you want to give away, choose institution you want to prop up and we will take care of the rest.